SEMANTC-AI/vmhub_iac/terraform/README.md

 For issues and support:
 - Infrastructure: DevOps Team
 - Data Pipeline: Data Engineering Team
-- User Management: Support Team
+- Web Interface: Frontend Team

 ---
-Built with ❤️ using Terraform and Google Cloud Platform
+Built with ❤️ using Terraform, Google Cloud Platform, and Firebase